ifrit98/storage-subnet/TERMS.md

 #### Introduction

-Welcome to [Your Decentralized Storage Network] (“Service”).
+Welcome to Philanthropic storage (“Service”).
 These Terms of Service (“Terms”) govern your access to and use of our services, including any applications, websites, software, and content provided on or through [Your Service URL].
 By using our Service, you agree to be bound by these Terms.
 If you do not agree to these Terms, do not use our Service.

 #### 1. Acceptance of Terms